ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 Application users will be able to download and upload unique data up to gigabytes in size.
 The development team wants a cost-effective solution to minimize upload and download latency and maximize performance.
 What should a solutions architect do to accomplish this?

-- A. Use Amazon S3 with Transfer Acceleration to host the application.
+- ==A. Use Amazon S3 with Transfer Acceleration to host the application.==
 - B. Use Amazon S3 with CacheControl headers to host the application.
 - C. Use Amazon EC2 with Auto Scaling and Amazon CloudFront to host the application.
 - D. Use Amazon EC2 with Auto Scaling and Amazon ElastiCache to host the application.